Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402582"></a>
 ### TF402582: Work item type *[witName]* contains custom control *[controlName]* which is not supported.
-Custom controls are not supported in VSTS.
+Custom controls are not supported in Azure Codex.
 Review the ```FORM``` section for the named WIT and remove any custom controls that are defined.

 #### Error example
 ```Type="OneViewMultiValueControl"``` specifies a custom control.
 This must be removed or replaced to a supported control.